AlibabaCloudDocs/ecs/intl.en-US/API Reference/Instances/RunInstances.md

 -   Valid values when DataDisk.N.Category is set to cloud\_efficiency: 20 to 32768
 -   Valid values when DataDisk.N.Category is set to cloud\_ssd: 20 to 32768
 -   Valid values when DataDisk.N.Category is set to cloud\_essd: 20 to 32768
--   Valid values when DataDisk.N.Category is set to ephemeral\_ssd: 5 to 800
 -   Valid values when DataDisk.N.Category is set to cloud: 5 to 2000

 The value of this parameter must be greater than or equal to the size of the snapshot specified by the `SnapshotId` parameter. |